Big City Family Fun

 Zabar’s Cafe

-Located at 2243 Broadway St. and open daily from 8 a.m. to 5 p.m.
-(9 a.m. on Sunday).
+Located at 2243 Broadway St. and is open Monday to Saturday from 8 a.m. to 7:30 p.m. and from 9 a.m. to 6 p.m. on Sunday.

 Murray’s Bagels

-Don’t forget to grab a black-and-white cookie, it’s a NYC icon.
+Don’t forget to grab a black-and-white cookie; it’s a NYC icon.
 Easily shared and available at most delis and bakeries.

 Other Places for Breakfast in NYC

 Bagels are great.
 And the best bagels are the best.
-However there is more to breakfast in NYC.
+However, there is more to breakfast in NYC.

 Clinton Street Baking Co. and Restaurant